MicahElliott/flowrist/README.md

 **Indexes are overloaded**.
-Yes `tpmvd` together on left-index result in 1.5% and 0.5% in D/SFBs, but in practice almost all of their patterns work very well with some practice on their _index-middle_ dances.
+Yes `tpmvd` together on left-index result in 1.5% and 0.5% in D/SFBs, but in practice almost all of their patterns work very well with some practice on their _index-middle_ alt dances.

 **Some `Ctrl-` shortcuts left the left (non-mouse) hand**.
 There was no way `a` could stay on left. `w` is the other unfortunate victim.
 Outside of Emacs,